tstanmay13/beverage-tracker/README.md

 # Beer Tracker

 A full-stack application for tracking and managing your beer collection.
-Built with React, Node.js, and PostgreSQL.
+Built with React (Vite), Node.js, and PostgreSQL.

 ## Features